project-sunbird/sunbird.org-docs/developer-docs/installation/sync_org.md

 ## Overview

-In Sunbird, all write operations are done in Cassandra and read operations are done from Elasticsearch.
-After write operations are completed in Cassandra, the data is written asynchronously into Elasticsearch as well.
+In Sunbird, all write operations (transfer from data from CPU to a Memory Unit), are done in Cassandra and read operations (reading data from Memory Unit) are done through Elasticsearch.
+After write operations are completed in Cassandra, the data is written asynchronously into Elasticsearch.
-In case of Cassandra migration that affects all organisation's data (e.g. OrgExternalIdentityMigration, OrgChannelMigration, etc.), this job is used to sync all organisation's data from Cassandra to Elasticsearch.
+On running a  Cassandra migration all organisation data such as Organization External ID, Organization is affected.
+This document describes the script that can be run to sync organisation's data from Cassandra to Elasticsearch.

 ## Prerequisites

-To sync organisation data, you need:
+To sync organisation data, ensure you have:

 1. Access to Cassandra database
 2. API Key to access the Sync API